fanglingsu/vimb/commands.md

 bookmark-remove [URI], bmr [URI]
 : Removes all bookmarks for given URI or if not given the current opened page.

+## queue
+The queue allows to mark URLs for later reding (something like a read it later list).
+This list is shared between the single instances of vimb.
+Only available if vimb has been compiled with QUEUE feature.

+push [URI]
+: Push URI or if not given current URI into the queue.

+pop
+: Open the oldest queue entry in current browser window and remove it from the queue.

 ## misc
 next, n